mcsimenc/PhyLTR/README.md

 ## Input
 A nucleotide FASTA file
 ## Output
+* Annotations in GFF3 format
+* Clusterings
+* Rooted, bootstrapped phylogenies as phylograms and ultrametric trees for all clusters in newick format
+* LTR divergence estimates
+* Gene conversion assessments
+* Solo LTR annotations GFF3 format
+* Visualizations and modeling of branching dynamics using accessory scripts

 PhyLTR populates a directory structure, keeping results for different clusterings separate.
 The results obtained prior to clutering are used for any post-clustering analysis.
 Within `PhyLTR.output` (default):
 ```
 LTRharvest/		LTRharvest results